clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

-* swupd update webservers which are serving update content to production machines (see `mixer process`_ for more information) should be appropriately scaled and
+* swupd update webservers which are serving update content to production machines (see `mixer process`_ for more information) should be appropriately scaled.

   Your swupd update server is just like any other web application.
   |WEB-SERVER-SCALE|

 Adopt an agile methodology